asebrech/tokenizer/documentation/DEPLOYMENT.md

 ## Troubleshooting

 ### Insufficient Funds Error

 - Make sure you have enough Sepolia ETH (at least 0.01 ETH recommended)
 - Get more from faucets listed above

-### Network Connection Error
-- Check your `API_URL` is correct
-- Verify your internet connection
-- Try using a different RPC provider

-### Invalid Private Key
-- Ensure private key is in your `.env` file
-- Remove any `0x` prefix from the private key
-- Make sure there are no quotes or spaces

-### Verification Failed
-- Wait a few minutes after deployment
-- Ensure `CONTRACT_ADDRESS` in `.env` is correct
-- Check that your `ETHERSCAN_API_KEY` is valid

 ## Post-Deployment